 As a general rule, software companies with pricing conspicuously absent from their website will typically cost in the ballpark of tens of thousands of dollars and upwards.
 If you have to fill in a form or call them for a demo, you know that this is the case.

-These costly and weighty software are unsuitable for startups looking to start small but potentially scale rapidly, and who already know what they want.
+This costly and weighty software is unsuitable for startups looking to start small but potentially scale rapidly, and who already know what they want.

 8. You’ll have to pay in other ways

 Some free knowledge base software is genuinely free, but you’ll have to pay for hosting and maintenance.

 If you go for a standalone SaaS knowledge base, you don’t have to make a one-off investment in buying software to install on your servers.
 You don’t have to pay for your own hosting in the first place.

 You can buy a pay-as-you-use subscription.
 This means more flexibility for your company and knowledge base.
 You get everything in the standard price including security, maintenance, and testing.

 Standalone knowledge bases software is called ‘low-touch’ SaaS software.
 You on board yourself with self-service content and may rarely or never speak to an account manager (but not always).
 It’s more of an out-of-the-box solution.